 The look of this film is critical to its success.
 The Sandigate home is the apex of British drear (hat tip to Art Director Duncan Sutherland), from the faded wallpaper to the cracked plaster to the fractured windows to the piled bric-a-brac.
 Rosie’s frustration at how her life has turned out is accentuated by her surroundings in every cramped, overcrowded scene on that remarkable set.
 And for the shadowy scenes of action and intrigue, it’s always hard to beat Douglas Slocombe, whose noir camerawork I have praised many times (e.g., Taste of Fear, Robbery).

-Rather than close with a trailer, I will instead share a lovely interview with the daughter of Withers and McCallum, who began a 60+ year marriage shortly after making It Always Rains on Sunday.
-Joanna McCallum, an actress herself, offers insight into both the movie and the relationship of her remarkable parents.
+Withers and McCallum began a 60+ year marriage shortly after making It Always Rains on Sunday.
+Rather than close with the movie trailer, I will instead share a charming interview with their daughter, Joanna McCallum.
+An an actress herself, she offers insight into both the movie and the relationship of her remarkable parents.